idealo/image-super-resolution/mkdocs/docs/tutorials/training.md

 Import the models from the ISR package and create

 - a RRDN super scaling network
-- a discrmiminator network for GANs training
+- a discriminator network for GANs training
 - a VGG19 feature extractor to train with a perceptual loss function

 Carefully select: